GregoryZhang/lol-low-elo-analysis-cleaned/README.md

 .venv\Scripts\activate
 pip install -r requirements.txt
 ```
-The dataset `yone_soloq_100games.csv` is already included in the `data/` folder.
+The dataset `yone_soloq_100games.csv` is already included in the `data` folder.

 To run the analysis, execute:
 ```bash
 python src/analysis.py
 ```
-The final paper with findings is a PDF in the `paper/` folder.
+The final paper with findings is a PDF in the `paper` folder.